seinemichael223/safana-bekam-api/README.md

-"/total-patients" = Returns the number of total patients in the database "/treatment-records-daily" = Returns the number of treatment records created in the last 24 hours "/insert-data" = Insert Dummy Data
+"/total-patients" = Returns the number of total patients in the database "/treatment-records-daily" = Returns the number of treatment records created in the last 24 hours "/insert-data" = Insert Dummy Data "/check-patients-monthly-sorted" = Returns the number of patients registered and treatment records added in a month for a specified year
+"/notifications" = Returns the notifications of events that occurred in the past 48 hours